artmg/lubuild/help/understand/disk-layout.md

 brew install ntfs-3g
 ```

+The other way, the filesystem type created on macOS as
+'Mac OS Extended (Journaled)' is also known as HFS+.
+It can be read on linux systems (perhaps needing a package
+such as `hfsplus` or `hfsprogs`) but
+Linux does not support writing to these disks, natively (though commercial software may be available to write).

 NB: you can completely skip the whole Compatibility issue by not plugging in a drive.
 If you use cloud file sync (Dropbox etc) or NAS shares (CIFS/NFS/etc) then the FS is abstracted and the problem disappears into a puff of ether.